pchiorean/Indentz/docs/README.md

 A line may also contain a _statement_:

 - `@includepath` `reference/path` – defines a folder to which subsequent relative paths will refer;
-- `@include` `path/to/other.tsv` – includes another TSV file at this position; `path/to` may be an absolute path, one relative to the current data file, or a path relative to `reference/path` if defined;
+- `@include` `path/to/other.tsv` – includes another TSV file at this position; `path/to` may be an absolute path, one relative to the current data file, or one relative to `reference/path` if defined;
 - `@defaults` – includes the global data file;

 There's also some non-standard stuff that will confuse Excel et al.: